mlpack/mlpack/doc/user/methods/decision_tree.md

              NoRecursion>
 ```

+ * `FitnessFunction`: the measure of goodness to use when deciding on tree
+   splits
+ * `NumericSplitType`: the strategy used for finding splits on numeric data
+   dimensions
+ * `CategoricalSplitType`: the strategy used for finding splits on categorical
+   data dimensions
+ * `DimensionSelectionType`: the strategy used for proposing dimensions to
+   attempt to split on
+ * `NoRecursion`: a boolean indicating whether or not to build a tree or a stump
+   (one level tree)

+Below, details are given for the requirements of each of these template types.

+---

- * `FitnessFunction`
+#### `FitnessFunction`

-    - Specifies the fitness function to use when learning a decision tree.
+ * Specifies the fitness function to use when learning a decision tree.
-    - The `GiniGain` _(default)_ and `InformationGain` classes are available for
+ * The `GiniGain` _(default)_ and `InformationGain` classes are available for
    drop-in usage.
-    - A custom class must implement three functions:
+ * A custom class must implement three functions:

 ```c++
 // You can use this as a starting point for implementation.